FrostBiil/public/README.md

-# 🚀 My Programming Journey: Projects from High School to Today
+# 🚀 My Programming Journey: Projects from my career and free time

 Welcome to my **Programming Portfolio**!
 This repository is a collection of projects I've worked on throughout my career as a programmer, starting from high school (Gymnasium) to university, and in my free time.
 These projects span a variety of programming languages, frameworks, and technologies, reflecting my growth and passion for coding.